• Skip to primary navigation

 For the best texture!

-• Blend only for a few of seconds, whatever method you use!
+• Blend only for a few seconds, whatever method you use!
 You don’t want to overwork the potatoes, they might release too much starch making the soup gluey.

 • To add an extra layer of texture, add the petals of 1 artichoke heart as per the recipe.